konsumer/mechmidi1/README.md

 - 20 RGB LEDs
 - i2c port for adding more stuff onto it (for example I might make a dongle for bluetooth or USB midi/keyboard/mouse/gamepad host)
 - old-school MIDI in/out
+- I used pi 2040, but you can use any chip
+- designed to be easy to reflow-solder with a toaster oven
 - Fully programmable with [CircuitPython](https://circuitpython.org/)
 - Use [KMK](https://github.com/KMKfw/kmk_firmware) for a more keyboard-focused firmware (programmable keyboard firmware)
 - Use MIDI-focused firmware over USB, or with oldschool MIDI-out, that does sequencing